danilababanov/lonely_batcher/README.md

 The program is implemented as a rubygem using Bundler conventions for gem building.
 The program is broken into 3 separate classes.
 The Processor class is the main class and calls on the NaviagationBuilder and PageBuilder to construct a page for each destination.
 The NavigationBuilder uses the taxonomy.xml data to construct a navigation html element which is identical for each destination page.
 The PageBuilder constructs a page using a destination xml node from the destinations.xml file and the navigation html from the NavigationBuilder.
 The Processor iterates through each destination node in the destinations.xml file and creates a file for each destination in the output folder location that is provided.

 ### NavigationBuilder
-The navigation builder as a subclass of RSLT::Stylesheet provided by the [The RSLT library](https://github.com/DanielHeath/rslt).
+The navigation builder is a subclass of RSLT::Stylesheet provided by the [The RSLT library](https://github.com/DanielHeath/rslt).
 Each destination in the navigation is given a href which is that destination's atlas_id as specified in the taxonomy.xml file.

 ### PageBuilder
 The PageBuilder inserts destination name, content and navigation into a copy of the output example html file provided.